The Cornwall We Want

 Tourism important but not the only industry in Cornwall

-by Mainmast, almost 4 years ago
+by Mainmast, over 4 years ago

 I have thought for a while that although tourism is important to the economy of the County it shouldn't be the only industry that gets any support.